Is an Anti-Inflammatory Diet Good for Back Pain?

 (name=anti) The strongest scientific evidence suggests that foods high in antioxidants can have an anti-inflammatory effect that helps soothe and reduce the risk of back pain flare ups.
 If we imagine a diet that compromises all these qualities, they are most likely to be found in a Mediterranean diet.

-Below are a list of anti-inflammatory foods to include in your diet:
+Below are a list of anti-inflammatory foods for back pain to include in your diet:

 Seafood : tuna, salmon, mackerel, sardines, anchovies, shellfish